shakfu/py-js/README.md

 If you need numpy embedded in a portable variation of py-js, then you have a couple of options.
 A py-js package build which has 'thin' externals referencing a python distribution in the `support` folder of the package is the way to go and is provided by the `bin-homebrew-pkg` build option for example.

 It is also possible to package numpy in a full relocatable external, it's quite involved, and cannot currently only be done with non-statically built relocatable externals.
 The releases section has an example of this just be aware that it is very large and has not been minimized.

+## Related Project

+- [py2max](https://github.com/shakfu/py2max) : using python3 with Max in an offline capacity to generate max patches.

+- [maxutils](project](https://github.com/shakfu/maxutils) : scripts and utilities to help with codesigning and notarization of Max standalones and externals.

 ## Prior Art and Thanks